When is it too early to engage PR for my startup?

 3 mins

-So, if you're thinking about it and want to get started, here are six top tips you need to know before you do
+So, if you're thinking about PR for your startup and want to get started, here are six top tips you need to know before you do:

-Perhaps you're looking to increase brand awareness or educate a specific audience or establish yourself as a thought leader.
-These are great goals to have, but choose a few and stick to them.
+With the end goal, or in other words, understanding what success looks like to your business: are you looking to increase brand awareness, educate a specific audience or establish yourself as a thought leader?
+These are great goals, but choose only a few and stick to them.

 If you’re looking for a quick marketing hack that will drive instant revenue then look elsewhere - PR is not the solution.

-We all want the big headlines and prime-time stuff.
-But let us tell you now, these do not come overnight.
-Reputations are built and most journalists will not have heard of your startup before - so you'll need to educate them.
+We all want the big headlines and prime-time stuff, but these features don't come overnight because business reputations are built over time.
+If you're an early stage startup, it's likely that most journalists will not have heard of your startup before, so you'll need to educate them.

 Every conversation with a journalist and every piece of coverage you generate will form the basis of your PR efforts going forward.
-Each touchpoint you build within the media, whether it's a comment from your CEO included in a wider industry piece, or a full thought leadership or business profile piece, each bit of coverage or coffee had with a journalist helps to establish you (or your spokespeople) as a trusted voice.
+Each touchpoint you build within the media, whether it's a comment from your CEO included in a wider industry piece, or a full thought leadership or business profile piece, each bit of coverage or coffee had with a journalist helps to establish you (or your spokespeople) as a trusted voice in your sector.

 There's no point saying one thing in your social ads, and saying a completely different thing in an interview with a journalist.